-I had dreamed of going to Provence for a long time.
-I was fascinated with pictures of lavender fields and the romantic vibe of the southeastern region of France.
-I had everything planned in my head for years.
+As long as I can remember, I was fascinated with lavender fields in Provence France.
+I planned the trip in my head for years.
 It was supposed to be a happy trip, a continuation of my good life.
 Unfortunately, there was another scenario written for me.
 I went to Provence not to celebrate, but to heal and gain strength to start over.

 Provence welcomed me with the warmth of its sun, hugs of its meadows, earthy smells, and gentle loving breezes.
 It filled my eyes with colorful flowers, deep canyons, blue water, and yellow sunsets.
 Centuries old architecture and little villages clinging to the cliffs showed me the power of survival.

 I selected the last two weeks of June, the beginning of the lavender blossom.
-It is a perfect time to see not only lavender fields, but also the beautiful spring meadows.
-And at the end of the trip – acres of sunflowers!
-There was sunshine every day with temperatures around 80 F. The few days above 90 F did not spoil anything.
-I think they actually accelerated the blossoms of sunflowers.
+It is a perfect time to see not only lavender fields but also the beautiful spring meadows and at the end of the trip – acres of sunflowers!
+I had sunshine every day, with temperatures around 80 F. The few days above 90 F did not spoil anything.
+I think they actually accelerated the blossom of sunflowers.

 Provence is located in the south of France.
-Bordered on the west by the Rhône River, it stretches about 150 miles to the Italian border in the east, and from the Mont Ventoux in the north to the Mediterranean coast.
+Bordered on the west by the Rhone River, it stretches about 150 miles to the Italian border in the east, and from the Mont Ventoux in the north to the Mediterranean coast.
 The area of Provence is 12,124 square miles.
-Marseilles, Aix-en-Provence, Avignon and Arles are major cities.
-The region is characterized by an extreme diversity between sea and mountain with high alpine peaks.
+Marseilles, Aix-en-Provence, Avignon, and Arles are major cities.
+The region is characterized by an extreme diversity between the sea and high peaks mountains.

 I started my trip in Nice, moved about two hours to the north, and then traveled west almost parallel to the Mediterranean Sea.
 I concentrated on lavender fields and charming villages of Provence.

-Easily accessible from The Cote D’Azur, Eze is a dramatic village perched on the cliff above the sea, delivering outstanding beauty.
-Narrow flower-framed streets lead to an 18th century church and Jardin Exotigue – beautiful gardens built around the ruins of a 14th century castle.
-It is a steep climb to get the top, but you will be awarded with stunning views in every direction.
+Easily accessible from The Cote D’Azur, this dramatic village perched on the cliff above the sea, delivers an outstanding beauty.
+Narrow flower-framed streets lead to an 18th-century church and Jardin Exotigue – beautiful gardens built around the ruins of a 14th-century castle.
+It is a steep climb to get the top, but your reward is stunning views in every direction.

 Provence is known for its perfume industry, so you should visit at least one perfumery.
-In Grasse, you will find many of them, like Fragonard, Molinard and Galmar, where you can take a tour and of course do some shopping.
+In Grasse, you will find many of them like Fragonard, Molinard and Galmar.
+You can take a tour and of course, do some shopping.
 Tours are also available at Musee International de la Parfumerie.

 Gorges du Verdon or the Grand Canyon of Europe is a nature lover’s dream.
-For some reason, this jewel of Provence is virtually unknown.
-I hope it will stay this way for those who visit in search of outstanding scenery and tranquility.
+For some reason, this jewel of Provence is virtually unknown despite its outstanding beauty.
 Roads along the canyon offer continuous spectacular views.
 There is only one hotel located on the edge of the canyon – Hotel du Grand Canyon du Verdon.
 It is in need of major renovation but the view is breathtaking!

-The area along the canyon is not famous for lavender, but to my surprise, on the north end, I found my first lavender field.
+The area along the canyon is not famous for lavender, but to my surprise just on the north end of it, I found my first lavender field.
 I could not ask for anything more – almost purple flowers highlighted with yellow bushes and overlooking the blue lake.
-Spectacular sight!
+What a spectacular sight!

-If I had to stay in only one place in Provence, Fontaine de Valucluse would be my choice.
-Centrally located, this is a great base for day trips around the region.
+If I had to stay in only one place in Provence, Fontaine de Vaucluse would be my choice.
+Centrally located, it can easily serve as a great base for day trips around the region.
 But the location is secondary to its charm.
-Framed by mountains and a beautiful green stream, the inviting village is lined with shops and cafes.
+Framed by mountains and cut by a beautiful green stream, the inviting village is lined with shops and cafes.

-Also, I would chose to stay in Bastide de la Lezardiere, a picture perfect Provencal accommodation – as if taken straight from my dream of Provence.
-Renovated just a few years ago, experience a perfect mix of irresistible charm and modern conveniences.
+Also, I would choose to stay again in Bastide de la Lezardiere, a picture perfect Provencal accommodation – as if taken straight from my dream of Provence.
+Renovated just a few years ago, it delivers a perfect mix of irresistible charm and modern conveniences.
 A nice large pool overlooks the property and the mountains.
 Sunset from there is incredible!

 Abbaye de Senanque

 This is a symbol of Provence appearing on book covers, postcards, and travel guides.
 The beautifully sited abbey is surrounded by a sea of lavender.
 Founded in 1148, today it is home of Cistercian monks.
 Visit in the morning for the best light.
 The main field is fenced, but you can still get a great picture.
-Walk up to the stone wall and look over it.
+Walk up to the stone wall and look over it for the best shot.

 Arles is a UNESCO World Heritage Site.
 The town dates back to the 7th century BC.
 It features major Roman sites, such as the Arena and the Theater, integrated into the buildings of the town.